Online Graph Learning in Dynamic Environments: Proposed algorithm

+\end{shrinkeq} This equation can actually be regarded as a prediction of graphs in next time slot given $\breve{\mathbf{w}}_t$.
+Therefore, it is able to describe $\Phi$ when no explicit pattern is available.

-\end{shrinkeq} Instead of calculating the exact solution of \eqref{equivalent formulation of Taylor backward}, which may bring high computational cost, we use a few projected gradient descent steps to find an approximate solution $\hat{\mathbf{w}}_{t+1|t}$ \cite{simonetto2017prediction}.
-Specifically, we set a dummy variable initialized as $\Tilde{\mathbf{w}}^0 = \breve{\mathbf{w}}_t$ and the following update steps are performed iteratively, \begin{shrinkeq}{-0.5ex}
+Instead of calculating the exact solution of \eqref{equivalent formulation of Taylor backward}, which may bring high computational cost, we try to find an approximate solution $\hat{\mathbf{w}}_{t+1|t}$ \cite{simonetto2017prediction}.
+Specifically, we set a dummy variable initialized as $\Tilde{\mathbf{w}}^0 = \breve{\mathbf{w}}_t$ and the following update steps are performed iteratively, \begin{shrinkeq}{-1ex}

-\end{shrinkeq} for $p = 0,...,P-1$, where $P$ is the pre-determined number of iterations and $a$ is stepsize.
-After $P$ updates, we can reach \begin{shrinkeq}{-0.5ex}
+\end{shrinkeq} for $k = 0,...,K-1$, where $K$ is the pre-determined number of iterations and $a$ is a stepsize.
+After $K$ updates, we have \begin{shrinkeq}{-1ex}